trees02

 Gresham Car No. 1098 southeast of Gresham

-Early plans for Boring included making a Power Plant there as well as making it the location of a regional mail distribution point, which it has become.
-The Boring Station (pictured above) was the largest and best one on the entire system.
-This building burned in the late 1920’s and it was replaced by a much smaller facility.
+This view of the Boring Depot was taken by 50-year plus Portland Motorman Albert Reck in 1912.
+Pictured on the right is Station Agent McCleary with his wife and helper.
+Early plans for Boring included making a Power Plant there as well as making it the location of a regional mail distribution facility, which has been built.
+The Boring Station (pictured above) was the largest one on the entire system.
+This building burned in the late 1920s and it was replaced by a much smaller facility.

 redburst203